bumatic/manifold-docs/contents/authors/writing.md

 Where appropriate in the sections that follow, there will be examples of the three file types that can be ingested directly into Manifold: Markdown, HTML, and Google Docs.
 Consideration will also be provided for Microsoft Word, though at present Word is not directly supported by the system (see note below).
 The final two sections, “Paths to Success” and “Things to Avoid” contain an array of quick tips for use throughout the writing process.

 *Note*.
-Word documents first need to be transformed to one of the three acceptable formats by way of an Export/Save As or through a tool such as PanDoc or Mammoth in order for them to be loaded into the platform's Reader.
+Word documents first need to be transformed to one of the three acceptable formats by way of an Export/Save As or through a tool such as PanDoc or Mammoth in order for them to be loaded into the platform’s Reader.

 ## Core Tenets
 ### Characters, Paragraphs, and Wrapping